lloydroc/lloydroc.github.io/content/post/c/unix-daemon-example.md

 From the `ps` command above we can see the resulting daemon from the `daemon()` function call is the process group and session leader since it's process ID is the same as the process group and session group IDs.

-Note, there is a bug filed for `daemon` it reads:
+Note, there is a [bug](https://www.man7.org/linux/man-pages/man3/daemon.3.html) filed for `daemon`:

-*The GNU C library implementation of this function was taken from BSD, and does not employ the double-fork technique (i.e., fork(2), setsid(2), fork(2)) that is necessary to ensure that the resulting daemon process is not a session leader.
+*"The GNU C library implementation of this function was taken from BSD, and does not employ the double-fork technique (i.e., fork(2), setsid(2), fork(2)) that is necessary to ensure that the resulting daemon process is not a session leader.
 Instead, the resulting